-Our firm has also provided other services to the company in relation to regulatory reporting.
-Subject to certain restrictions, partners and employees of our firm may also deal with the company on normal terms within the ordinary course of trading activities of the business of the company.
-These matters have not impaired our independence as auditor of the company.
-The firm has no other relationship with, or interest in, the company.
+Our firm has also provided other services to the Company in relation to regulatory reporting.
+Subject to certain restrictions, partners and employees of our firm may also deal with the Company on normal terms within the ordinary course of trading activities of the Company.
+These matters have not impaired our independence as auditor of the Company.
+The firm has no other relationship with, or interest in, the Company.